Iron fertilization: Precautionary principle

 The precautionary principle is a proposed guideline regarding environmental conservation.
-According to an article published in 2021, the precautionary principle (PP) is a concept that states, "The PP means that when it is scientifically plausible that human activities may lead to morally unacceptable harm, actions shall be taken to avoid or diminish that harm: uncertainty should not be an excuse to delay action."
+According to an article published in 2021, the precautionary principle (PP) is a concept that states, "when it is scientifically plausible that human activities may lead to morally unacceptable harm, actions shall be taken to avoid or diminish that harm: uncertainty should not be an excuse to delay action."
 Based on this principle, and because there is little data quantifying the effects of iron fertilization, it is the responsibility of leaders in this field to avoid the harmful effects of this procedure.
 This school of thought is one argument against using iron fertilization on a wide scale, at least until more data is available to analyze the repercussions of this.

 Ecological issues

 Critics are concerned that fertilization will create harmful algal blooms (HAB) as many toxic algae are often favored when iron is deposited into the marine ecosystem.
 A 2010 study of iron fertilization in an oceanic high-nitrate, low-chlorophyll environment, however, found that fertilized Pseudo-nitzschia diatom spp., which are generally nontoxic in the open ocean, began producing toxic levels of domoic acid.
 Even short-lived blooms containing such toxins could have detrimental effects on marine food webs.

 Most species of phytoplankton are harmless or beneficial, given that they constitute the base of the marine food chain.
 Fertilization increases phytoplankton only in the open oceans (far from shore) where iron deficiency is substantial.
 Most coastal waters are replete with iron and adding more has no useful effect.
-Further, it has been shown that there are often higher mineralization rates with iron fertilization, leading to a turn over in the plankton masses that are produced.
+It has been shown that there are often higher mineralization rates with iron fertilization, leading to a turn over in the plankton masses that are produced.
 This results in no beneficial effects and actually causes an increase in CO2.
+A 2023 study showed that fertilization may even amplify the effects of climate change.

-Finally, a 2010 study showed that iron enrichment stimulates toxic diatom production in high-nitrate, low-chlorophyll areas which, the authors argue, raises "serious concerns over the net benefit and sustainability of large-scale iron fertilizations".
+A 2010 study showed that iron enrichment stimulates toxic diatom production in high-nitrate, low-chlorophyll areas which, the authors argue, raises "serious concerns over the net benefit and sustainability of large-scale iron fertilizations".
 Nitrogen released by cetaceans and iron chelate are a significant benefit to the marine food chain in addition to sequestering carbon for long periods of time.